 And good slag needs heat and enough time to form.

-Flux Core VS MIG Welding Which is Cheaper
+Flux Core VS MIG Welding Which Is Cheaper

 But the argument is not quite as straight forward as that.

 Flux core only welders tend to be cheaper to buy than a MIG welder that can also weld with flux core wire.
-Though of course you do have more flexibility with a welder that can weld with both methods - you can choose the method you want to use.
+Though of course you do have more flexibility with a welder that can weld with both methods.
+You can choose the method you want to use.

-- MIG wire needs shielding gas
+- MIG wire needs shielding gas.

 - Safe storage of the gas cylinder.
-Including safe lifting and moving it to where you weld
+Including safe lifting and moving it to where you weld.

-- Buying the gas itself
+- Buying the gas itself.

-Where You can Weld: Flux Core VS MIG
+Where You Can Weld: Flux Core VS MIG

-YouTube Video Demonstrating Welding In High Winds
+YouTube Video Demonstrating Flux Core Welding In High Winds

-I found this 8 minute 38 second video (if you watch the first few minutes you’ll get the idea) showing a flux core weld outdoors in pretty windy conditions.
+Here’s a 8 minute 38 second video for you.
+When you watch the first few minutes you’ll get the idea.
+You’ll see a flux core weld outdoors.
+And in pretty windy conditions.